afristorm-3/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8.0 a script that sets the permission to the file
+9.0 a script that sets the mode of the file